MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

 Now that we have a good handle on the layout and patterns of the page, we can start to write some code to systematically extract the above data points on the review page for each of the 250 movies listed on our main page.

-First, in a new cell, let's define an empty pandas DataFrame with column headings for each datapoint we want to collect for a movie review:
+First, in a new cell, let's define an empty pandas DataFrame with column headings for each data point we want to collect for a movie review:

 ```python
 df = pd.DataFrame(columns=["name", "stars", "date", "author", "review_text", "url", "usefulness"])
 URL_MOVIES_250 = "https://www.imdb.com/search/title/?groups=top_1000&view=simple&sort=user_rating,desc&count=250&start=0"
 ```

-Next let's define a function which takes in the url for a movie review page, and the DataFrame to append the relevant datapoints to:
+Next let's define a function which takes in the url for a movie review page, and the DataFrame to append the relevant data points to:

 ```python
 def get_movie_info(the_url, frame):